Scammers impersonating Beavercreek police

 Captain Fiorita said the caller asks residents to return their call at 937-421-6435.

-2 News called the number heard a voicemail saying, “You have reached the voicemail of Sergeant David Darkow with the Beavercreek Police Department.
+2 NEWS called the number and heard a voicemail saying, “You have reached the voicemail of Sergeant David Darkow with the Beavercreek Police Department.
 If this is an emergency, hang up and call 9-1-1; otherwise, leave your name and number and we’ll get back to you.”

 It may sound like a credible voicemail but Captain Fiorita says it’s bogus and could be easy to fall for.
 He also says the person behind the scam doesn’t ever call residents back.